Forricide/still-feel-alive/Chapter 3.md

 Her stomach grumbling, she dives into the fridge, and -

 Well, the fridge isn't that different from the rest of the apartment, unfortunately.
 It's *nice*, and so is the kitchen, but clean and hardly used.
-Only a few eggs are left in a carton; they expired last week, and so did the premade salad, the cheese, and the package of sliced meat.
+Only a few eggs are left in a carton; they expired last week, and so did the premade salad, the cheese, and the package of sliced meat. *Is ham supposed to smell like that?*

 Thankfully, there's a quarter loaf of bread in the freezer.